 The study found that binge drinking tends to peak in late adolescence and then tends to slow down somewhere in a person’s middle twenties.
 College students (19 to 24 years old) tend to drink less frequently than younger drinkers, but when they drink, they consume a greater quantity of alcohol.
 The study found that binge drinking tends to peak in late adolescence and then tends to slow down somewhere in a person’s middle twenties.
 College students (19 to 24 years old) tend to drink less frequently than younger drinkers, but when they drink, they consume a greater quantity.

 There are too many variables to give a definitive explanation for why college kids choose to drink or drink to excess.
 However, the panel came up with a list of common factors that affect why or why not a college student chooses to drink.
 They include:

 - Local access and marketing of alcohol to students

 - The presence or non-presence of school prohibitions on drinking and law enforcement

-Other factors which contribute to college drinking have to do with the transitional aspect of college life.
+Other factors that contribute to college drinking have to do with the transitional aspect of college life.
 Kids in college are suddenly exposed to life with less restriction and, at the same time, considerably more socialization.
-The lack of responsibility for a marriage or family also makes it easier to choose drinking.
-The panel found that coeds who engaged in binge drinking faced a fairly predictable set of consequences.
+The lack of responsibility of marriage or family also makes it easier to choose to drink.
+The panel found that coeds who engaged in binge drinking faced a fairly predictable set of consequences, including: